marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ### ECS

 AWS ECS Fargate does not have a free tier.
 The cost of running the tasks will depend on the resource configurations and duration of the tasks.
-Each of tasks's CPU, memory, and storage capacity can be declare within the module and should be tuned to your needs.
+Each of the tasks' CPU, memory, and storage capacity can be declared within the module and should be tuned to your needs.
 It's important to consider having a larger memory capacity for the create deploy stack task given the task is running queries on the metadb that loads the query results into memory.
-The terra run apply tasks does run an insert query but doesn't require larger resources.
+The terra run apply tasks do run an insert query but don't require larger resources.
 See Terraform's recommendations [here](https://www.terraform.io/enterprise/system-overview/capacity).

 ### Step Function